 When the text is too narrow, comprehension becomes more difficult.
 When text is too wide, eye strain increases, then eventually stops readers from continuing.

 Body text that spans the entire width of a computer screen should be an arrestable offense.
 (Seriously!)
 Instead, use margins, photos, or graphics to help decrease the width to a more comfortable size.

-In the example above, I used white space (margins) and images to “squish” the width of the text to a comfortable size.
+In the example above, I used negative space (margins) and images to “squish” the width of the text to a comfortable size.